liam-0398/Eris/documentation/usage.md

 Double-clicking a file in the browser does the instrument-load version directly, using whichever track is currently selected.

+You can also drag a clip that's already on the timeline off the **bottom edge of the arrangement view**, onto the device panel below (or just double-click the clip) to load it as the instrument the same way.
+This seeds the instrument's start **and** end markers from wherever that clip was already trimmed to on the timeline, instead of always resetting to the whole underlying sample.

 ## Track headers & the Master row